Aliases for BCL2L1 Gene

 GeneCards Summary for BCL2L1 Gene

 BCL2L1 (BCL2-Like 1) is a Protein Coding gene.
-Diseases associated with BCL2L1 include alk-negative anaplastic large cell lymphoma and natural killer cell leukemia.
-Among its related pathways are PI3K-Akt signaling pathway and Ras signaling pathway.
-GO annotations related to this gene include identical protein binding and protein kinase binding.
+Diseases associated with BCL2L1 include her2-receptor negative breast cancer and nutmeg liver.
+Among its related pathways are PI3K-Akt signaling pathway and Immune System.
+GO annotations related to this gene include protein homodimerization activity and protein heterodimerization activity.
 An important paralog of this gene is BAK1.

 UniProtKB/Swiss-Prot for BCL2L1 Gene